Weyaaron/nvim-training/Readme.md

 - Constrain the user on how to solve a particular task

-## How to get started with contributing
+# How to get started with contributing
-Contributions are welcome!
-Any input is appreciated, be it a bug report, a feature request, or a pull request.
+Contributions are welcome!Any input is appreciated, be it a bug report, a feature request, or a pull request.
-This is my first project in lua, therefore some junk and bad practices are to be expected.
+This is my first project in lua, therefore, some junk and bad practices are to be expected.
 Any feedback/suggestions are welcome.

 First of all, you should have a look at the issues.
 Maybe someone else has already raised your concern.